voronianski/node-config-boilerplate/README.md

 This small template is simplified version of the https://github.com/e-conomic/config.
 It is available as [npm](https://www.npmjs.org/package/cnf) module and you're free to use instead if it's more suitable for your needs.

-_IMHO using config as separate module may lead to some confusion, as well as complicates extending for specific application needs._
+_IMHO using config as separate module may lead to some confusion, as well as it complicates extending logic behind configuration for specific application needs._

 ---